 A case of incompatibility

 The attic you see in the photo here is a different home, but it does have one feature in common besides the spray foam.
-If you look closely, you'll see two exhaust flues on the left side.
-(You'll also see another safety hazard and code violation: The installer sprayed foam directly on the metal flues.
+If you look at the left side of that attic, you’ll see two exhaust flues.
+(You’ll also see another safety hazard and code violation: The installer sprayed foam directly on the metal flues.
 You should NEVER do this!)
 Those metal pipes indicate to the trained eye that this house has atmospheric combustion appliances.

-In the photo here, the furnaces were down in the conditioned space, but in the house my friend asked about, the two furnaces were in the attic.
+In the photo here, the furnaces were down on the second floor, but in the house my friend asked about, the two furnaces were in the attic.
 They also were of the atmospheric combustion type.

 See where I’m going with this yet?
 The spray foam contractor on that job saw the two atmospheric combustion furnaces in the attic and knew they needed combustion air from the space around them.
 If he had sealed up the attic completely, where would the furnaces get combustion air?